Dev Docs - Introductions

 All instances of "YOU".

-'You' is a core program virus worm[1] present into VX Computer.
-Users are allowed to execute that program.
+'You' is a core program virus worm[1] present into VX Computer, enabling users to execute that program.

-The special ability of 'You' is to allow the user to choose their next target.
+The special ability of 'You' is to enable the user to choose their next target.
 Here, the next target will be user's computer.

 'You' can then help the user to get out of VX's Computer.

-In order to process the request, 'You' has access to /VirtualComputer/, meaning they can have a PC!
-But this PC they have (the one you start with) is weak, and don't have that much power.
+To process the request, 'You' has access to /VirtualComputer/, meaning they can have a PC!
+But, this PC they have (the one the user start with) is weak, and lacks power.

-Is has dead pixels, keyboard is hard to use, and the system is very laggy.
-You won't hack the Decagon with this...
+Is has dead pixels, keyboard is hard to use, and the system is laggy.
+Users won't hack the Decagon with this…

 1. The Virtual Computer

-The Virtual Computer or VCom is used to create and use a computer inside of a computer.
+The Virtual Computer or VCom is used to create and use a computer inside a computer.

 Rough explaination of what a virtual computer is.